Market development

 OSU Wheatvariety trademarks

 Graze’n’Grain gives producers dual-purpose wheat varieties that offer them greater opportunity to increase profitability options on the farm.
 It also creates a more sustainable environment so cattle and other animals have more forage opportunities.
-Research on Graze’n’Grain varieties also shows minimal loss of grain production and quality, in fact, the science shows grazing capacity on varieties in the OSU wheat research program essentially links quality via adaptation.
+Research on Graze’n’Grain varieties also shows minimal loss of grain production and quality.
+In fact, the science shows grazing capacity on varieties in the OSU wheat research program essentially links quality via adaptation.

 Learn More